Fellow in Infectious Diseases, Yale School of Medicine

-Fellowship awarded to support work towards an MD in Medicine at Cornell University
+Fellowship awarded to support work towards an MD/PhD in Medicine at Cornell University and Rockefeller University

 Shelli's parents fled Iran after the Shah's fall and reside in New York City.

-Shelli earned a MD/Ph.D. program from Weill Cornell Medical College and the Rockefeller University. she earned a BS in mathematics from Massachusetts Institute of Technology in 2003, and was awarded a Fulbright Scholarship to India to conduct genetics research.
+Shelli was awarded a Soros fellowship to support her MD/Ph.D studies at Weill Cornell Medical College and the Rockefeller University.
+She earned a BS in mathematics from Massachusetts Institute of Technology in 2003, and was awarded a Fulbright Scholarship to India to conduct genetics research.

-While in New York, Shelli founded the Cornell Center for Human Rights, a medical clinic that evaluates asylum applicants for physical and psychological signs of torture, and trains physicians and students in health advocacy for asylum applicants.
+Shelli founded the Cornell Center for Human Rights, a medical clinic that evaluates asylum applicants for physical and psychological signs of torture.
+She continues this work at the Yale Center for Asylum Medicine.